What you can do if you live in Northern Ireland and treatment isn't available

 It may be that you and your cancer specialist think you would benefit from a particular drug or treatment that has not been recommended for use in Northern Ireland.
-If there are very special clinical circumstances that are particular to your case, your cancer specialist can apply to your local health board asking for the drug to be made available as an exception to the normal rules.
+If there are very special clinical circumstances that are particular to your case, your cancer specialist can apply to the Health and Social Care Board asking for the drug to be made available as an exception to the normal rules.

 Applying to the HSCB

-If this is the case, your cancer specialist will complete the application form for you.
-It will then be submitted to the health and social care board along with any supporting information.
+Your cancer specialist will complete the application form for you.
+It will then be submitted to the Health and Social Care Board along with any supporting information.
 This application is called an Individual Funding Request (IFR).